Valerie Bertinelli Shares A Montage Of Hilarious Betty White Bloopers In Honor Of Her 99th Birthday

 Betty was only expected to have a guest role in the pilot episode, but her performance was so well-received that the producers decided to make her a regular reported TV Guide.

 Many times she would almost make it through a line and then, begin to crack up.
-Other times, she would laugh before she even began to speak in anticipation of what she was to say and the reaction of her co-stars as seen below.
+Other times, she would laugh before she even began to speak in anticipation of what she was about to say, drawing hilarious reactions from her co-stars as seen below.

 There were also periods when Betty would flub her lines, insisting she made the mistake on purpose.

-One of the more hilarious moments was when the seasoned television sitcom star, who starred on The Mary Tyler Moore Show and The Golden Girls to name a few of her most iconic television roles, said the wrong line and when a production assistant came up to her to remind her of wording, Betty claimed the line was right in her head but not her mouth, prompting laughter from her fellow castmates.
+One of the more hilarious moments was when the seasoned television sitcom star, who boasts iconic starring roles in shows including The Mary Tyler Moore Show and The Golden Girls, said the wrong line.
+When a production assistant came up to her to remind her of the correct words, Betty claimed the line was right in her head but not her mouth, prompting laughter from her fellow castmates.

 Valerie’s post was beloved by her fans, who viewed it over 227,000 times thus far.